 Other career paths in social science involve working as an economist, social worker, writer and legal work, as well as government or law official work.
 Career options can also include working in non-profits and academia.

 Catherine, who did an area studies postgraduate program, says, “I knew that a number of options would open themselves up to me as a result of doing the masters, making new contacts and writing a dissertation.”

-Still, if you’d rather leave the academic life behind, you’ll find a postgraduate degree prepares you for anything involving some level of knowledge of society – governmental work, economics, or law.
+Still, if you’d rather leave the academic life behind, you’ll find a social science postgraduate degree prepares you for anything involving some level of knowledge of society, human behaviour, governmental work, economics, or law.
 You could move into psychology, advertising or go into social work.

 Jamie, another recent graduate, says, “My degree didn't just teach me about my subject, but how to write clearly, think for myself, and analyse information – skills that have subsequently helped getting into my chosen career.”